-Sleipnir (SLAPE-neer), also known as The Sliding One is Odin's eight-legged stallion, and is considered by all the skalds to be "the best of horses."
+Sleipnir, also known as The Sliding One, is Odin's eight-legged stallion, and is considered by all the skalds to be "the best of horses."
 This title should be no wonder, as Sleipnir can leap over the gates of Hel, cross the Bifrost bridge to Asgard, and travel up and down Yggdrasil and throughout the Nine Worlds.
 All this he can do at incredible speeds.
-While the other gods ride chariots, Odin rides Sleipnir into battle.
+While the other Gods ride chariots, Odin rides Sleipnir into battle.

-Sleipnir has a weird family.
-He was conceived when the god Loki shape-shifted into a mare to beguile the giant stallion, Svaðilfari (all so that Loki could get the gods out of an ill-advised contract with Svaðilfari's owner - whom Thor killed anyway).
+Sleipnir was conceived when the God Loki shape-shifted into a mare to beguile the giant stallion, Svaðilfari (all so that Loki could get the Gods out of an ill-advised contract with Svaðilfari's owner - whom Thor killed anyway).
 Therefore, Sleipnir is the brother of the World-Coiling Serpent, Jörmungandr and the world-eater wolf, Fenrir.

 Some experts hypothesize that Sleipnir's octopedal sliding was inspired by the "tolt" - the fifth gait of Icelandic horses (and their Scandinavian ancestors) that make them very smooth to ride.
 While this may or may not be true, the idea of eight-legged spirit horses is a very, very old one.
-Sleipnir's image, or rumors of him, appear in shamanistic traditions throughout Korea, Mongolia, Russia, and of course Northwestern Europe.
-As in Norse mythology, these eight-legged horses are a means for transporting souls across worlds (i.e., from life to the afterlife).
-These archeological finds are at least a thousand years older than Viking influence, showing that the roots of this symbol indeed go deep.
+Sleipnir's image, or rumors of him, appear in shamanistic traditions throughout Korea, Mongolia, Russia and, of course, Northwestern Europe.
+As in Norse religion, these eight-legged horses are a means for transporting souls across worlds (i.e., from life to the afterlife).
+These archaeological finds are at least a thousand years older than Viking influence, showing that the roots of this symbol indeed go deep.

 Sleipnir symbolizes speed, surety, perception, good luck in travel, eternal life, and transcendence.
 He combines the attributes of the horse (one of the most important and enduring animals to humankind) and the spirit.
 He is especially meaningful to athletes, equestrians, travelers, those who have lost loved ones, and those yearning for spiritual enlightenment.